 Batted balls that hit a fielder which ends up going out of bounds (outside of fielded play), the batter and runners get the base they were going to from when the ball went out of bounds-plus one base.

-Trees

-Batted balls that hit any parts of a tree (branch/twig/leaf) and is caught is an out.
+Trees Batted balls that hit any parts of a tree (branch/twig/leaf) is a dead ball.

 Overthrows